Access Map: supported tokens & credential formats¶

 EOF

-kingfisher access-map aws ./aws.env --json-out aws.access-map.json
+kingfisher access-map aws ./aws.env --format json > aws.access-map.json

 Kingfisher performs read-only enumeration for the IAM principal and, when allowed by the credential, visible resources in several common AWS services including S3, EC2, IAM, Lambda, DynamoDB, KMS, Secrets Manager, SQS, SNS, RDS, ECR, and SSM Parameter Store.